yuno-payments/yuno-docs/reference/Payments/status-and-response-codes/payment.md

 For every implementation, we recommend taking the payment <code>status</code> and <code>sub_status</code> as the main reference for the payment's state.
 A payment could have different [transactions](https://docs.y.uno/reference/transaction) associated with it.
 By focusing on the payment <code>status</code> / <code>sub_status</code>, you can have the latest state regardless of how many transactions were made, giving you clear inputs for decision-making.

+For every implementation, we recommend taking the payment <code class="no-translate">status</code> and <code class="no-translate">sub_status</code> as the main reference for the payment's state.
+A payment could have different [transactions](https://docs.y.uno/reference/transaction) associated with it.
+By focusing on the payment <code class="no-translate">status</code> / <code class="no-translate">sub_status</code>, you can have the latest state regardless of how many transactions were made, giving you clear inputs for decision-making.

 ## Payments status

 The payments can have the following status and sub status.